To understand it better, let’s try to take a real world example first then we will go to the detail of these two types of scaling.

 The cloud is a set of computers that somebody/company provides us and we have to pay when we use it.

-Cloud providers like AWS will provide all the set of computers that we can use to run our services and they will be taking care of reliability.
+Cloud providers like AWS will provide the set of computers that we can use to run our services.
+They will be taking care of the reliability of the server.

-There could be a scenario when we have many customers and using the application that we have build and this application is unable to handle all the request coming from the clients.
+There could be a scenario when we have many customers using the application that we have built and this application is unable to handle all the requests coming from the clients.

 Now we have two options: